-Donald Trump Makes Surprise Thanksgiving Visit to Afghanistan
+Donald Trump Surprises Troops in Afghanistan for Thanksgiving

 President Donald Trump has made a surprise visit to Afghanistan to address U.S. troops on Thanksgiving Thursday.

-The president arrived at Bagram Air Field around 8:30 p.m. local time and spent roughly two-and-a-half hours with U.S.troops.
+The president arrived at Bagram Air Field around 8:30 p.m. local time and spent roughly two-and-a-half hours in the war-torn country.
 The media was under “strict instructions” to keep the visit under wraps for security reasons, CBS News reports.

-Daniel Scavino Jr., the White House’s Director of Social Media, tweeted a pair of videos of the president’s arrival at the military base and his introduction for his speech before U.S. troops.
+Daniel Scavino Jr., the White House’s Director of Social Media, tweeted a pair of videos of the president’s arrival at the military base and his introduction for his speech before the troops.

 🚨MOMENTS AGO🚨